 St. Scholastica's Accounting program prepares students for careers in accounting and provides exceptionally strong preparation for the CPA and CMA exams.

 St. Scholastica's Applied Economics minor offers training in a field that studies issues as small as how people decide what to do during any given day and as large as global warming.

 Computer Information Systems at St. Scholastica is an innovative alternative to the computer science programs offered at many colleges and universities.
 Students learn current and emerging computer technologies and the means to apply these system technologies in solving organizational problems.

 St. Scholastica's Finance program can be divided into the study of three areas: Financial Management, or the the study of how businesses manage money; financial markets and institutions, or the study of money markets and capital markets; and investment, or the study of the techniques used to manage portfolios and provide financial planning.

 The goal of the business management program at St. Scholastica is to prepare students for managerial careers in a wide range of organizations.
 The major emphasizes the human dimensions of business management and teaches students how to apply theoretical concepts to the solution of real-world problems.

 The Marketing program helps students develop the knowledge and abilities needed to construct marketing strategies and activities.
 Marketing students will study topics including product design, customer relations, advertising, market research, marketing of services, marketing on the Internet and creating strategic marketing plans.

-Organizational leadership is a program of interdisciplinary study prepares students who wish to more fully understand the behaviors of people within organizations and the human aspects of management.
-It may be combined with elective study in management or other disciplines, and forms a foundation for students who are interested in managing organization change initiatives.
+Organizational leadership is a program of interdisciplinary study which prepares students who wish to more fully understand the behaviors of people within organizations and the human aspects of management.
+It may be combined with elective study in management or other disciplines and forms a foundation for students who are interested in managing organization change initiatives.